Strilanc/PaperImpl-2017-DirtyPeriodFinding/README.md

 # Dirty Period Finding with 2n+1 qubits

-This repository contains code for generating and validating the constructions from my [work in progress]
+This repository contains code for generating and validating the constructions from my [preprint
-"Factoring with n+2 clean qubits and n-1 dirty qubits".
+"Factoring with n+2 clean qubits and n-1 dirty qubits"](https://arxiv.org/abs/1706.07884).

 # Table of Circuit Constructions